Canon SX530 vs Nikon D40X

 It is notable that the SX530 offers wifi support, while the D40X does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the D40X have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the D40X have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX530 and D40X can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Nikon D40X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX530 and the Nikon D40X?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.